jermel/groups/README.md

 Creates a new `Group`

 ###Group
-Object that can wrap asynchronous callbacks other groups together.
+Object that can wrap asynchronous callbacks and other groups together.

 Each group is an EventEmitter with the following events:
 - `done` group completed without errors